wachin/ffmpeg-screencast/README.md

 - Record rectangle
 - Follow mouse
 - Record in format: mkv
-- Record in format: mp4 (it is necessary to paste the corresponding profile into the folder 🗀 Profiles)
+- Record in format: mp4 (it is necessary to paste the corresponding profile inside the folder 🗀 Profiles)
+- Record in Full Screen (it is necessary to paste the corresponding profile iside the folder 🗀 Profiles)

 # Dependencies